Polyester, nylon clothes may be caught in UK curbs on plastics

 Along with Greenpeace, Green Alliance also called for taxation on virgin plastics to encourage a greater use of recycled materials.
 Greenpeace also called for the government to simply ban all plastic goods that it deems pointless, like stirrers and sachets.
 Remaining products such as single-use coffee cups, should be taxed, it said in its submission.

-A rising tax on synthetic fibres over a five year period would encourage clothing manufacturers and retailers to use more sustainable materials and tighter weaves to reduce shedding, he says.
-Crucially, he doesn’t want to see a switch to cottons and wool, which have their own environmental issues and can be prohibitively expensive for many shoppers.
+A rising tax on synthetic fibres over a five-year period would encourage clothing manufacturers and retailers to use more sustainable materials and tighter weaves to reduce shedding, he added.
+Crucially, he doesn't want to see a switch to cottons and wool, which have their own environmental issues and can be prohibitively expensive for many shoppers.
+BLOOMBERG